 9. What are the social consequences of virtual research and simulation involving human subjects?
 What are the consequences for researchers conducting virtual research or simulation on non-human subjects?

 10. Is a game just “a game”?

 11. What are the economic consequences of integrating game economies with real economies through real money exchange rates?
-Should in game markets that utilize real money exchanges be subject to oversight and by whom?
+Should in-game markets that utilize real money exchanges be subject to oversight and by whom?

 12. Should there be a standard for in-game rights and legal recourse for those who violate those rights?
-Legal issues might include in-game property rights, defamation of character/game persona/avatar, sale of virtual assets, transference of virtual assets or online personas upon death.
+Legal issues might include in-game property rights, defamation of character/game persona/avatar, the sale of virtual assets, transference of virtual assets or online personas upon death.